projectara/greybus-spec/source/hardware_model.rst

 INTF_TYPE sub-state is IFT_UNKNOWN.

-Subsequent sections describe how the AP and SVC coordinate during the module detection and boot process to allow the SVC to set the INTF_TYPE sub-state, and how the AP is informed of its value.
+Subsequent sections describe how the AP and SVC coordinate during the Module detection and boot process to allow the SVC to set the INTF_TYPE sub-state, and how the AP is informed of its value.

 ..
 XXX this isn't true yet -- but we need this text here so the later